- How are brain and spinal cord tumors in children treated?

 - To help prevent or relieve symptoms from the tumor

-Children younger than 3 years, however, are usually not given radiation because of possible long-term side effects with brain development.
-Instead, their treatment relies mainly on surgery and chemotherapy.
-Radiation treatment can also cause some problems in older children.
-Radiation oncologists try very hard to deliver high doses of radiation to the tumor while limiting the radiation to normal surrounding brain areas as much as possible.
+Children younger than 3 years are usually not given radiation because of possible long-term side effects with brain development.
+Instead, they are treated mainly with surgery and chemotherapy.
+Radiation can also cause some problems in older children.
+Radiation oncologists try very hard to deliver enough radiation to the tumor while limiting the radiation to normal surrounding brain areas as much as possible.

 Types of radiation therapy